Angel Barakiel

 Barakiel is often treated as a variant of Barachiel, the blessing archangel, but similar spellings can also point toward Baraqiel, lightning of God, and fallen-Watcher material.
 The safe reading begins with spelling and source before choosing a meaning.

-Barakiel is a close spelling relative of Barachiel, but that closeness is exactly why the article needs care.
+Barakiel is a close spelling relative of Barachiel, but that closeness is exactly why the reading needs care.
 In angel-name sources, similar forms can carry blessing, lightning, or fallen-Watcher associations depending on the text.

 The best answer starts before interpretation: what spelling did the source use, and which tradition is it drawing from?
 Without that check, Barakiel becomes a blended name that says too much.